 Biographies are usually more information about someones life than anyone really wants to know.
 Well, grab your pants folks.
 You came to the wrong page if that’s you.

 MISSIONARY KID: I was born four generations deep into a family of ministers and missionaries.
 Faith is pretty much in my DNA.
 I’ve lived across the globe: Israel, Thailand, the US, and Malaysia.
-I spent much of my childhood at a boarding school on the tiny island of Penang, in the Straits of Malacca.
+I spent much of my childhood at a boarding school on the tiny and incredible island of Penang, in the Straits of Malacca.
 To say I have trouble identifying with a particular country or culture would be an understatement.

-THE ASSAULT: In 1997, at just 19, I was attacked in an attempted sexual assault by a masked man I did not know.
+THE ASSAULT: In 1997, at just 19, I was attacked in a sexual assault by a masked man I did not know.
 The kind of day that changes everything.
-Fire trucks, police cars, police search dogs, questions, physical pain, newspaper stories, television reporters.
+Fire trucks, police cars, search dogs, questions, physical pain, newspaper stories, television reporters.
 An indelible mark.
 The kind of day that most women do not survive.
 But I did.
 Somehow.
 And for years I wished I had not.
 I felt unworthy.